sphinx-doc/alabaster/README.rst

   Gustavo Narea for the report.
 * Add control over the font size & family of code blocks.
 Credit to Steven Loria.
+* Stylize ``.. seealso::`` blocks same as ``.. note::`` blocks for consistency's sake (previously, ``.. seealso::`` used the Sphinx default styling, which clashed).
+We may update these again later but for now, this is an improvement!
+Thanks again to Steven Loria.

 0.6.3 (2015-01-19)